mendix/docs/content/en/docs/refguide/version-control/version-control-troubleshooting/_index.md

 The properties described below might contain personal information.
 We advise you to make sure that all the private information is removed before sharing them.
 {{% /alert %}}

 There are properties of the Git repository that provide you with information useful for troubleshooting different issues.
-Execute the following in the command line in the app’s folder:
+Execute the following using the command line in the app’s folder:

 `git status -b` — provides information on the current state of the repository